andrewmcaleavey/ReliableTrendIndex/README.md

 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 That will give the full information.
+However, note that the re-analysis
+changed `mac_rti$values` from a six-observation vector to a difference
+score vector of 5 observations.
+This should not have dire consequences
+but must be carefully examined, and if the observed scores are
+important, altering this behavior is possible.
+The summary reflects this
+as well.

 ## Analysis of complete data sets

 More complete functions to analyze a complete data set are also provided
-in other vignetts and functions.
+in other vignettes and functions.
 Complete documentation to come!

 ## License